AdobeDocs/cc-developer-platform-pages/src/pages/index.md

 ### Multiple focuses

-Some Creative Cloud developers focus on building plugins and scripts for a single Creative Cloud app, others build across multiple apps at once.
-Still others integrate services from Adobe into their own products.
-And there are even some who do all of these things!
+Creative Cloud developers can build plugins and scripts for a single Creative Cloud app, or multiple apps at once.
+Or they can integrate services from Adobe into their own products.
+Some developers do all of these things!

 <TextBlock slots="image, heading, text" width="33%" theme="dark" isCentered />